-Inpatient Medical/Surgical Unit and Intensive Care Unit (ICU):
+Inpatient Medical/Surgical Unit and Intensive Care Unit (ICU) & Labor & Delivery:

-- Hospital inpatients may have (1) one visitor per day.
-The same person will serve as the designated visitor throughout the stay.
-The visitor must remain in the patient’s room while visiting.
+- Hospital inpatients may have (2) two visitors per day.
+The same people will serve as designated visitors throughout the stay.
+The visitors must remain in the patient’s room while visiting.